erc7824/website/docs/nitrolite_rpc/message_creation_api.md

   description="Creates the signed, stringified message body for sending a generic 'message' within an active application session (state channel).
 This is used for off-chain state updates and other application-specific communication." params={[
-    { name: "signer", type: "MessageSigner", description: "The function to sign the request payload." }, { name: "appId", type: "AccountID", description: "The Application ID (state channel ID) the message is scoped to." }, { name: "messageParams", type: "any[]", description: "The actual message content/parameters being sent, specific to the application logic." }, { name: "requestId", type: "RequestID", description: "Optional request ID.
+    { name: "signer", type: "MessageSigner", description: "The function to sign the request payload." }, { name: "appSessionId", type: "Hex", description: "The Application Session ID the message is scoped to." }, { name: "messageParams", type: "any[]", description: "The actual message content/parameters being sent, specific to the application logic." }, { name: "requestId", type: "RequestID", description: "Optional request ID.
 Defaults to a generated ID.", optional: true }, { name: "timestamp", type: "Timestamp", description: "Optional timestamp.
 Defaults to the current time.", optional: true }